Early Warning Signs of Cancer: Know the Symptoms and How to Protect Yourself

 Treatment Options

 • Surgery: This involves removing the cancerous tissue from the body.
-It may be used to remove a tumor or to prevent the spread of cancer to other parts of the body.
+It may be used to remove a tumour or prevent the spread of Cancer to other body parts.

-• Chemotherapy: This treatment uses drugs to kill cancer cells or stop them from growing.
+• Chemotherapy: This treatment uses drugs to kill or stop cancer cells from growing.
 It can be given orally or through an IV and may cause side effects such as nausea, hair loss, and fatigue.

-• Radiation Therapy: This treatment uses high-energy rays to kill cancer cells or shrink tumors.
+• Radiation Therapy uses high-energy rays to kill cancer cells or shrink tumours.

 It may be used alone or in combination with other treatments.

-• Hormone Therapy: This treatment is used for cancers that are hormone-sensitive.
+• Hormone Therapy: This treatment is used for hormone-sensitive cancers.
 It works by blocking hormones or stopping their production to slow down or stop cancer growth.

-It's important to work closely with your doctor to determine the best treatment plan for your specific case.
+Working closely with your doctor to determine the best treatment plan for your case is important.
 In some cases, a combination of treatments may be recommended.

-It's also important to discuss any potential side effects and how to manage them.
+It's also important to discuss potential side effects and how to manage them.

 Understanding Cancer